kaytrxg/BVCC_Soft.Engi/docs/weekly-exercises/week9/broken-demo-challenge/WORKSHEET.md

 # 🔍 Bug Hunting Worksheet - Quality Detective Challenge

 ## Your Detective Team: _______________

 ---

 ## 🎯 Mission
-Find and document all 4 bugs in the BrokenDemo component at `/broken-demo`
+Find and document all 5 bugs in the BrokenDemo component at `/broken-demo`—including a UI/UX bug where the button to redisplay the chart is missing.

 ---

 ## 📋 Systematic Debugging Process

 ### Step 1: Visual Inspection (2 minutes)
 Look at the UI WITHOUT clicking anything yet.
 - What do you notice about the button text?
 - Does anything look "off" visually?
 - Are there any obvious UI inconsistencies?
+- Is any button missing or inaccessible?

 **Your observations:**
 ```